-This year, CFOs will also be expected to have a dual focus on controlling costs while funding growth for their companies.
+This year, one of CFO priorities is they will also be expected to have a dual focus on controlling costs while funding growth for their companies.
 With board directors expected to make massive budgetary changes following the pandemic, this task will likely be a big challenge for CFOs this year.

 With economic growth expected to rebound in many countries, CFOs see the need to recover losses from the previous year with more significant IT investments.

 CFOs now need to focus on other technologies (including chatbots, artificial intelligence, and machine learning) that cover increasingly complex, dynamic processes requiring human judgment.

 With digitalization comes the need to enhance the finance team’s and the overall organization’s digital skills and capabilities.
 CFOs will focus on optimizing relevant digital skills that can speed up workflows and drive overall efficiency across teams.

 97% of CFOs say employee engagement and retention is one of the top CFO priorities for 2021, along with hiring and growing digital skills at 89%.